NYUCCL/psiTurk/doc/forward.rst

 a library of basic Javascript functions (see :ref:`api-overview`) that you can insert into your code to handle page transitions, load images, and record data.

+However, for actually programming the interface of your task people often use other javascript tools like the outstanding [jsPsych](https://www.jspsych.org).